The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Cow (F. & S. II.12) is estimated to be worth between £19,000 and £29,000.
-This signed screenprint, created in 1971, has shown consistent value growth, with an average annual growth rate of 8%.
-This work has an auction history of 16 total sales since its entry to the market in September 2004.
-Over the past 12 months, the average selling price was £19,614, across 1 total sale.
+The value of Andy Warhol's Cow (F. & S. II.12) is estimated to be worth between £30,000 and £45,000.
+This signed screenprint, created in 1971, has shown consistent value growth, with an average annual growth rate of 25%.
+Over the past 12 months, the artwork has sold once, with an average selling price of £19,614.
 In the last five years, the hammer price has ranged from £13,699 in March 2021 to £24,354 in February 2021.
+Since its first sale in September 2004, Cow (F. & S. II.12) has been sold 16 times at auction, demonstrating its popularity among collectors.
 The edition size of this artwork is limited to 150.

 Meaning & Analysis